SeeedDocument/ODYSSEY-STM32MP157C/README-EN.md

 **Mirror Installation**

-Like Raspberry Pi, you need to install the Seeed NPi-STM32MP157C image from your SD card to get it up and running.
-We offer two ways to start Seeed NPi-STM32MP157C.
+Like Raspberry Pi, you need to install the ODYSSEY – STM32MP157C image from your SD card to get it up and running.
+We offer two ways to start ODYSSEY – STM32MP157C.
 You can boot from an SD card or from eMMC.

 **A. Boot from SD card**